vizicist/palette/README.md

 using your fingers as 3D cursors on Sensel Morph pads.
 The Palette software consists of:

-* A realtime engine that accepts 3D cursors and MIDI as input, and generates MIDI (for sounds) and OSC (for visuals in Resolume).
+* A realtime engine that accepts 3D cursors and MIDI as input, and generates MIDI (for sounds) and OSC (for visuals in Resolume 7).

 * A GUI that lets you control the presets and parameters of the musical and graphical output.

-* A Freeframe plugin that runs inside Resolume.
+* A Freeframe plugin that runs inside Resolume 7.

 # Documentation